 Make it a priority to get the full effect: visiting vineyards, peeking at the aging bottles, walking through an ancient "cantina", the old wine cellars, and tasting the wine.
 To do all this in the winter, we suggest an organized wine tasting tour because the wineries will open especially for larger groups (and not just for a couple).

-Upon request and with a reservation, many vineyards will open their doors to share their production process, a tasty lunch and a guided wine tasting, for example, La Lastra, who we visited near Siena.
-But you have to figure how to get there on your own first - luck would have it that they are actually within walking distance of the city center and the bus stop in Greve.
+Upon request and with a reservation, many vineyards will open their doors to share their production process, a tasty lunch and a guided wine tasting, for example, Viticcio, which is right outside of Greve in Chianti.
+You have to figure how to get there on your own first: luck is that they are actually within walking distance of the city center and the bus stop in Greve.

-Or if you prefer a smaller, more intimate experience then you can contact a private driver who will either follow your itinerary or have one all ready to go, like one of these tours..
+If you prefer a smaller, more intimate experience then you can contact a private driver who will either follow your itinerary or have one all ready to go.

 5. MAKING IT EASY TO GET AROUND